 From this, the damped natural frequency (in rad/s) is

-and the undamped natural frequency is
+and the natural frequency is

 Mount the flexible link onto the calibration bench.